tinymce/tinymce-docs/release-notes/technology-preview.md

 Developers can upgrade their TinyMCE 4.x instances to TinyMCE 5.0 with little/no fuss.
 For instructions on how to migrate, please see the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).

 > Note:  An instance of Tiny with heavy customizations could take longer to upgrade.
 Please contact [Customer Support](https://support.tiny.cloud) if you are encountering issues with the upgrade.

 ### Enhanced CSS

-A **SKIN** in Tinymce is used to make changes to the appearance of the editor, for example, colors, margins, paddings, fonts, icons, etc. A **Theme** is how the editor is constructed (left/top/bottom/right of the editing area - vertical or horizontal, inline or outside, etc.).
+A **SKIN** in Tinymce is used to make changes to the appearance of the editor, for example, colors, margins, paddings, fonts, icons, etc. A **Theme** creates the editor construction (left/top/bottom/right of the editing area - vertical or horizontal, inline or outside, etc.).
 A skin usually changes the color scheme of a button, dialog, etc. while the theme applies to the whole editor including its functionality and has child skins to change the appearance.

-TinyMCE  5.0 uses a new theme is **Silver** (see below) and a new skin is **Oxide** which uses more modern CSS such as `flexbox`.
+TinyMCE  5.0 uses a new theme **Silver** and a new skin **Oxide** which uses more modern CSS such as `flexbox`.

-The skin creator is coupled with the `tinymce.ui` framework, so it works with the modern theme, the inlite theme, and in some extent MoxieManager.
+The skin creator is coupled with the `tinymce.ui` framework, so it works with the modern theme, the inlite theme, and to some extent MoxieManager.

 ### JavaScript → Modern CSS → Better Exploitation of Modern CSS